22 Skidoo

 Busy highway

-One thing that broke the logjam for Israel in terms of its relations with its Arab neighbors was Israeli Prime Minister Benjamin Netanyahu's agreement to shelve highly controversial plans to annex much of the West Bank.
+One thing that broke the traffic jam for Israel in terms of its relations with its Arab neighbors was Israeli Prime Minister Benjamin Netanyahu's agreement to shelve highly controversial plans to annex much of the West Bank.
 The very thought of such a move was enough to infuriate the Palestinians and other Arab nations, who see the West Bank as an integral part of a future independent Palestinian state.
 With the immediate threat of annexation abated, however, the road to peace became a veritable thoroughfare.

 To start off, let me just come right out and state clearly what many prophetically aware believers are already thinking: